sketchplugins/plugin-directory/README.md

 - [Bookmark 🔖](https://github.com/arkkimaagi/bookmark), by Mikko Tapionlinna: Bookmark your place and zoom in Sketch.app
 - [Bootstrap Grid](https://github.com/de-la-vega/bootstrapgrid), by Vitaliy Kirenkov: Sketch plugin inserts correct bootstrap grid in nested blocks.
 - [Bootstrap Guides](https://github.com/tomoyukikashiro/sketch-bootstrap-guides), by Tomoyuki Kashiro: Generate guides along with twitter bootstrap grid system.
+- [Bootstrap Helpers](https://github.com/konki-vienna/sketch-bootstrap-helpers), by Konstantin Demblin: A plugin to help working with bootstrap grids and grids in general.
+It allows to create (Bootstrap) grids and align and de-/increase width of layers accordingly.
 - [Bound with Box](https://github.com/lewishowles/sketch-bound-with-box), by Lewis Howles: Draws a rectangle of the same size, shape and position as the selected layer, with possible padding.
 - [Butter](https://github.com/pberrecloth/butter-sketch-plugin), by Peter Berrecloth: Butter will butt your layers together.
 - [CanvasFlip](https://canvasflip.com/), by CanvasFlip: Sync and generate specs from sketch artboards to CanvasFlip.